Slyces/awesome-cv-timeline/README.md

 ### <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/980f1923-2432-47c3-990d-33c269b56ab2"><img src="https://github.com/user-attachments/assets/53e4f075-5b98-486f-be00-6d2ebab13c9f" width="20"></picture> I am a <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/091d3468-c74b-42a5-9124-c33e17b864b9"><img src="https://github.com/user-attachments/assets/95f84d08-653b-4c00-9f7f-f48d004dd149" width="45"></picture> archwizard

-There is a single class file, `resume.cls` with some associated fonts in `fonts/`.
-You are welcome to edit this file directly, but if you manage to add the features that you'd like in a modular way (the `.cls` provides the functionality but it can be opt-in through the main tex file), I would welcome any contribution.
+Happy to have you here, please keep reading!
+I'll go into the details of advanced usage and how to make sure you can contribute the awesome improvements you will no doubt implement while playing with this template!

+The code heavily comments whatever can be to ensure that you can easily extend this template and question any given implementation detail if there is a better way.
+There is also **plenty** of diagrams in the code.

-## Versioning - How do I keep my data private
+## 🔒 Versioning - How do I keep my data private

 The main problem with resumes is that you usually don't want the source to be available to the public on github.
 So most people will just copy a template at